 What is Hyperloop?
-Everything you need to know about the future of transport | ZDNet
+Everything you need to know about the race for super-fast travel | ZDNet

 How much will Hyperloop tickets cost?

-Musk's LA to San Francisco version offered tickets at just $20 but Virgin Hyperloop One is more vague on its plans: "Difficult to say as it will depend greatly on the route, but the goal is to make it affordable for everyone," it said.
-Hyperloop Transportation Technologies (HTT) said it expects "a profitable system with low ticket price projections".
+Musk's LA to San Francisco version offered tickets at just $20 but Virgin Hyperloop One is more vague on its plans: "Difficult to say as it will depend greatly on the route, but the goal is to make it affordable for everyone," it said, while Hyperloop Transportation Technologies (HTT) said it expects "a profitable system with low ticket price projections".

 Will Hyperloop be a success?

-This is the huge and, as yet, unanswered question of Hyperloop.
-The concept has been around for a long time but until now the technology has been lacking.
-However, the technology may have just caught up with the concept now.
-There are well-funded companies racing to be the first to deliver a working service but despite the optimistic timescales these projects are still very much in the pilot and experimental stages; the BBC recently ran a Hyperloop story with the headline 'Future or fantasy?'.
+That's the huge, multibillion dollar -- and, as yet, unanswered -- question around Hyperloop.
+The concept has been around for a long time, but until now the technology has been lacking.
+This time around, it's possible that the technology may have just caught up with the concept.

+There are well-funded companies racing to be the first to deliver a working service but, despite their optimistic timescales, these projects are still very much in the pilot and experimental stages.
+Going from short test routes to hundreds of kilometres of track is a big jump that none of these firms has made yet.

+If the technology is still in development, that's also very true of the business models to support it.
+The success of Hyperloop will vary depending on the destinations, local economics, and geography.
+Trying to build a new line overland across England, for example, can prove an expensive and complicated business which can take many years (as the ongoing HS2 controversy has shown).
+In other countries where land is cheaper or where routes can travel through less populated areas, it may be easier to get services up and running faster.

-Critics argue that lots of pods will be required to achieve the same passenger numbers as more traditional rail which uses much bigger carriages.
-And there are many engineering hurdles to overcome, like building the tubes and finding energy and cost efficient ways to keep them operating at low pressure.
-Moving from a successful test to a full commercial deployment is a big jump, and passenger trials are still to come, too.
+Capacity is another issue.
+It's not clear that Hyperloop can do a better job of moving a large number of people than other mass transit options.
+Critics argue that lots of pods will be required to achieve the same passenger numbers as more traditional rail, which uses much bigger carriages.
+And there are many engineering hurdles to overcome, like building the tubes strong enough to deal with the stresses of carrying the high-speed pods, and finding energy- and cost-efficient ways to keep them operating at low pressure.

+Moving from a successful test to a full commercial deployment is a big jump, and passenger trials are still to come.
+Assuming that consumers are happy being zoomed around in these tubes, finding the right price for the service will be vital, too.

+Right now Hyperloop is at an experimental stage, even if the companies involved are very keen to talk about its potential.

 Can Hyperloop make a profit?

-The companies building Hyperloop services argue that they are significantly cheaper to build that high-speed rail services.
+The companies building Hyperloop services argue that they are significantly cheaper to build than high-speed rail services.
 Musk's Hyperloop Alpha paper claimed his LA to San Francisco route could be built for one-tenth of the price of a high-speed rail alternative.
 Other companies have said their services could be one-third to half the price of rail services and much faster.
 Being cheaper to build should mean these services can become profitable quickly.

-However, how these services will be funded in the first place is not clear; many of the feasibility studies under way are looking at how these services can be financed, likely through a combination of public and private investment.
+However, there are plenty of engineering challenges to be tackled which could push the costs up, and how these services will be funded in the first place is not clear; many of the feasibility studies under way are looking at how to finance them, likely through a combination of public and private investment.

 How is Hyperloop like Linux?

-Rather than keeping the Hyperloop to himself, Musk threw the idea open to anyone who wanted to develop it, comparing it to the Linux operating system: an open source design built by a community of developers in order to bring Hyperloop from concept to reality.
+Rather than keeping the Hyperloop to himself, Musk threw the idea open to anyone who wanted to develop it, comparing it to the Linux operating system: an open-source design built by a community of developers in order to bring it from concept to reality.

-Indeed, in his Hyperloop Alpha paper Musk noted that a number of areas still remained to be resolved including the control mechanism for Hyperloop capsules; station designs with loading and unloading of both passenger and passenger-plus-vehicle versions of the Hyperloop capsules; comparisons of Hyperloop with more conventional magnetic levitation systems; and testing to demonstrate the physics of Hyperloop.
+Indeed, in his Hyperloop Alpha paper, Musk noted that a number of areas still remained to be resolved including the control mechanism for Hyperloop capsules; station designs with loading and unloading of both passenger and passenger-plus-vehicle versions of the Hyperloop capsules; comparisons of Hyperloop with more conventional magnetic levitation systems; and testing to demonstrate the physics of Hyperloop.

 Who is building Hyperloop services?

 Despite doing much to lay the groundwork for Hyperloop services, Musk initially said he was too busy to develop his own service.
 There are now a number of companies working to turn the idea into reality, including startups and others that have been working on the idea for some time already.
-Among them are Virgin Hyperloop One, HTT, TransPod, Arrivo and more.
-Each is developing a slightly different set of technologies but the fundamental underlying idea remains the same.
+Among them are Virgin Hyperloop One, HTT, TransPod, Arrivo, and others.
+Each is developing a slightly different set of technologies, but the fundamental underlying idea remains the same.

 Is Elon Musk building a Hyperloop service?